-- What is a CRM?
+What Is CRM?

-A CRM is a customer relationship management system that organizes your contacts, including prospects, customers and other connections.
-Within a CRM, you should be able to organize your contacts into different lists so that you can prioritize your leads and send messages to various segments of your database.
+A CRM is a system that organizes your contacts, including prospects, customers, and other connections.
+It also tracks important marketing metrics.
+Within a CRM, you should be able to organize your contacts into different lists so that you can do efficient lead follow up, prioritize your leads, and send messages to various segments of your database.
 In addition, your CRM should track your sales pipeline so that you can see where different leads are in your sales funnel.
-It should help you answer questions such as:
+A CRM should help you answer questions such as:

 - What is your sales projection this month based on leads at the contract stage?